edakturk14/fuel-dapp-template/README.md

 ## Modular Blockchains & Fuel

+You can checkout this [blog post](https://eda.hashnode.dev/modular-blockchains-getting-started-with-fuel) for an intro to Modular Blockchains and Getting started w/Fuel.

 ### Modular Blockchains

-A modular blockchain is a blockchain architecture that breaks down the blockchain into smaller modules, each specialized for certain functions.
-This approach allows developers to build customizable, scalable, and flexible blockchain systems by combining modules in various ways, similar to building with Lego blocks.
-With separate layers, modular blockchains provide scalability and flexibility.
-The resources in each module are optimized for a specific operation, leading to increased efficiency and improved scalability.
+Modular blockchains feature an architecture that separates the blockchain into smaller, specialized modules.
+This approach allows developers to create customizable, scalable, and flexible blockchain systems by combining modules in various configurations, much like building with Lego blocks.
+With distinct layers, modular blockchains offer improved scalability and flexibility.
+Each module's resources are optimized for specific operations, enhancing efficiency and scalability.

 ### Fuel